Virginia's Fight for Democracy

 The British were still not inclined to give up their grip on America and made attempts to restrict U.S. trade and block American westward expansion, which led the young nation to declare war against Great Britain on June 18, 1812.
 Less than a month later on July 8, 1812, just off Cape Henry on the topsail schooner Dash, members of the Princess Anne County Militia, including Sgt.
 Brownley (1780-1819), Pvt.
 Henderson (1769-1825) and Pvt.
 Walke (1778-1820) captured the British sloop, HMS Whiting, the first ship captured in the War of 1812.
 All three men are buried in our Old Donation Historical Cemetery.

-The story in books of those twelve Virginians often neglects the eight members from Old Donation Church.
-Four of the eight have gravestones in our Historical Graveyard and one with his plaque on our wall which few in our church can point out.
-Those four of the twelve not from our church have well-known gravestone locations in Virginia - Richard Henry Lee (1732-1794) at Westmoreland, Thomas Jefferson (1743-1826) at Monticello, James Madison (1751-1836) at Montpelier, and George Washington (1732-1799) at Mount Vernon.
+The story in books of those Virginians often neglects the seven members from Old Donation Church.
+Four of the seven have gravestones in our Historical Graveyard, two with their names on a plaque in the OLd Donation graveyard, and one with his plaque on our wall which few in our church can point out.
+Four not from our church have well-known gravestone locations in Virginia - Richard Henry Lee (1732-1794) at Westmoreland, Thomas Jefferson (1743-1826) at Monticello, James Madison (1751-1836) at Montpelier, and George Washington (1732-1799) at Mount Vernon.
 Lemuel Thoroughgood and Col. John Thorowgood Jr. don’t even have plaques honoring them on our walls.
 As I mentioned previously, Col. John Thorowgood Jr. who has a plaque honoring him, a plaque that should be in our church graveyard, not along a busy street, Northampton Boulevard.

 Here is the lineage of Lemuel Thorowgood and John Thorowgood (Jr.) back to our church founder, Adam Thorowgood.